About

 Yes!
 Raw materials (ingredients) are tracked on the Inventory page.
 Finished goods are tracked separately on the Finished Products page.

 When you make a batch in Recipe Builder, raw materials are deducted and finished product stock is added automatically.
-The two pages give you a complete picture: (1) how much raw material you have to make things, and (2) how many finished units you have ready to sell.

 Waste accounts for material loss during production (spillage, evaporation, stuck in containers).